States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Abstract

 \section{Abstract}

-Large Language Models (LLMs) exhibit various emergent abilities.
-Among these abilities, some might reveal the internal working mechanisms of models.
-In this paper, we uncover a novel emergent capability in models: the intrinsic ability to perform extended sequences of calculations without relying on chain-of-thought step-by-step solutions.
-Remarkably, the most advanced models can directly output the results of two-digit number additions with lengths extending up to 15 addends.
-We hypothesize that the model emerges Implicit Discrete State Representations (IDSRs) within its hidden states and performs symbolic calculations internally.
-To test this hypothesis, we design a sequence of experiments that look into the hidden states.
-Specifically, we first confirm that IDSRs exist.
-Then, we provide interesting observations about the formation of IDSRs from layer, digit, and sequence perspectives.
-Finally, we confirm that models indeed use IDSRs to produce the final answers.
-However, we also discover that these state representations are far from lossless in current open-sourced models, leading to inaccuracies in their final performance.
-Our work presents a novel exploration of LLMs' symbolic calculation abilities and the underlying mechanisms.
+Large Language Models (LLMs) exhibit emergent abilities that may reveal aspects of their internal mechanisms.
+We study one such capability: directly performing extended sequences of calculations without generating chain-of-thought solutions.
+The strongest models in our evaluation can directly output sums with up to 15 addends, where operands are sampled from 1 to 100.
+We hypothesize that models form Implicit Discrete State Representations (IDSRs) within their hidden states and use them for internal symbolic calculation.
+We test for these representations, characterize their formation from layer, digit, and sequence perspectives, and investigate their use in producing answers.
+We also find that these state representations are far from lossless in current open-source models, contributing to errors in final outputs.
+Our work offers an initial exploration of LLMs' symbolic calculation abilities and underlying mechanisms.
+Code and reproducibility artifacts are available at \url{https://github.com/Junhaoo-Chen/IDSR}.